AmyOShea/MS3-Cocktail-Hour/README.md

 + Go back to the 'Deploy' tab and you can now click 'Enable Automatic Deployment'
 + Underneath, locate 'Manual Deploy'; choose the master branch and click 'Deploy Branch'
-+ Once the app is built (it may take a few mminutes), click 'Open App' from the top of the page
++ Once the app is built (it may take a few minutes), click 'Open App' from the top of the page

 ## Forking the Repository
 + Log in to GitHub and locate the GitHub Repository